swestastic/XY_GUI/README.md

 ## Future Work

-- Improve the efficiency of the image drawing by storing a persistent version of `rgb_array` and using `flipped_sites` to only update necessary sites, rather than redrawing the entire image from scratch every time

 - Add external magnetic field functionality and slider

 - Add the ability to save data from simulation runs